garethltm/obsibrain/sc900/Network Security Groups (NSGs).md

 	- **AllowAzureLoadBalancerInBound** - The AllowAzureLoadBalancerInBound rule is processed second, as its priority value is higher than the AllowVNetInBound rule.
 This rule allows traffic from a source with the AzureLoadBalancer service tag to a destination with the AzureLoadBalancer service tag on any port to any IP address on any port, using any protocol.
 If a match is found for this rule, then no other rules are processed.
 If no match is found, then the next rule gets processed.

-	- DenyAllInBound - The last rule in this NSG is the DenyAllInBound rule.
+	- **DenyAllInBound** - The last rule in this NSG is the DenyAllInBound rule.
 This rule denies all traffic from any source IP address on any port to any other IP address on any port, using any protocol.

-In summary, any virtual network subnet or network interface card to which this NSG is assigned will only allow inbound traffic from an Azure Virtual Network or an Azure load balancer (as defined by their respective service tags).
+In summary, any [[virtual network]] subnet or network interface card to which this NSG is assigned will only allow inbound traffic from an Azure Virtual Network or an Azure load balancer (as defined by their respective service tags).
 All other inbound network traffic is denied.
 You can't remove the default rules, but you can override them by creating new rules with higher priorities (lower priority value).
+### What is the difference between Network Security Groups (NSGs) and Azure Firewall?